state-hiu/hiu.state.gov/products/_posts/2017-06-19-Global_WorldRefugeeDay_2017June19_HIU_U1603.md

   - South Sudan
 tweet: "For World Refugee Day June 20, showing major countries of refugee origin and destination"
 ---
-"This map is part of an annual series of joint State/PRM and State/INR/HIU products created and published for World Refugee Day, each year on June 20."
+This map is part of an annual series of joint State/PRM and State/INR/HIU products created and published for World Refugee Day, each year on June 20.